triumph of st

 Emily Esfahani Smith, The Power of Meaning (selection)

 Reflection: Write your own eulogy.
 If you were to die in ten years, what would you want someone who knows you well to be able to say honestly about you?
+Did you have serious setbacks and obstacles?
+If so, how did you face them?
 What made your life meaningful?

 2. Fundamental Questions: Who am I?